1-Click Confirmations

-Execute any arbitrary logic such as a swap, mint, deposit, buy on an app or chain.
+Trails enables the following experience for users:- Execute any arbitrary logic such as a swap, mint, deposit, buy on an app or chain.

-Action or asset can be priced in any token on any chain.
+- Action or asset can be priced in any token on any chain.

-Users can select any desired token from any chain from their balance to execute the payment.
+- Users can select any desired token from any chain from their balance to execute the payment.

-Any bridges, swaps, and execution logic necessary to execute the payment are handled automatically.
+- Any bridges, swaps, and execution logic necessary to execute the payment are handled automatically.

 Trails enables 1-click payments through an intent-based architecture that is able to execute multiple transactions across multiple chains from a single user wallet confirmation with only a few lines of code.
-Here’s how it works:
+Here’s how it works:-

 User Initiates Payment

-The user clicks “Buy” or initiates any action requiring payment on a dapp, triggering the Trails flow.
+The user clicks “Buy” or initiates any action requiring payment on a dapp, triggering the Trails flow. -

 Intent Address Generation

 A unique intent contract address is computed based on the full transaction orchestration across multiple chains.
-The intent address encodes the details of both transactions on both the origin and destination
+The intent address encodes the details of both transactions on both the origin and destination chains. -

 Origin Deposit

 The user sends a single transaction to deposit their tokens (from any chain they hold funds on) into the intent address on the origin chain.
-Importantly, the user’s wallet has full control over this intent address.
+Importantly, the user’s wallet has full control over this intent address. -

 Origin Chain Execution

-the transaction contents, it simply is able to trigger the execution of the encoded origin transaction.
-In fact, any party is able to safely trigger the intent transaction to move it forward.
+Relayer automatically executes an operation on the origin intent address by submitting a merkle proof to execute the encoded origin transaction.
+The Relayer is unable to modify the transaction contents, it simply is able to trigger the execution of the encoded origin transaction.
+In fact, any party is able to safely trigger the intent transaction to move it forward. - Destination Chain Arrival The bridged funds arrive at the corresponding intent address on the destination chain, ready for the final execution.

 Final Settlement

-Relayer executes the final wallet operation on the destination intent address by submitting a merkle proof to execute the encoded destination transaction, completing the payment by sending funds
+Relayer executes the final wallet operation on the destination intent address by submitting a merkle proof to execute the encoded destination transaction, completing the payment by sending funds to the recipient, executing any required contract calls, or performing other specified actions.